-• The Panel examined the Curriculum Plan (2021-2022), IDN Programme Specification, and Course Portfolios which include students' graded work and was able to confirm the appropriateness of the level of students' achievements as well as compatibility with similar programmes.
+- The Panel examined the Curriculum Plan (2021-2022), GRD Programme Specification, and Course Portfolios, which include students' graded work and was able to confirm the appropriateness of the level of students' achievements as well as compatibility with similar programmes.
 This was also reflected during the interviews with academic staff, students, alumnae, employers, and members of the CAC.
 The mapping of the assessment to the CILOs and the courses to the PILOs, which are aligned to the graduate attributes, further reflects on the understanding of graduate achievement.
-Moreover, the Panel finds that the IDN programme provides students with the necessary attributes to improve their work readiness after graduation.
-That is, within each level of the courses, it provides key knowledge and skills about the subject which contribute to future employability, such as in the Design Studios courses from level I to V, 'Quantities, Documentation, and Specifications' (IDN483), and 'Professional Practice' (DES431).
-This is in addition to the Capstone Project and Internship components that make a substantial contribution to this aspect of student experience and reflect their ability to create and innovate.
+Moreover, the Panel finds that the GRD programme provides students with the necessary attributes to improve their work readiness after graduation.
+That is, within each level of the courses, it provides key knowledge and skills about the subject which contribute to future employability, such as in the 'Digital Illustration' (GRD222), 'Information Graphics' (GRD261), 'Publication and Editorial Design' (GRD263), and 'Corporate Branding Identity' (GRD364).
+This is in addition to the Capstone Project and Internship components that make a substantial contribution to this aspect of student experience and reflect their ability to create and innovate. - The provided statistical data show the cohorts' analysis for students' enrolment until graduation for the past five years (academic year 2016-2017 to 2020-2021), the Panel acknowledges the average retention and progression rate over this period, being 77.6% and 69%, respectively.
+The average graduation rate (calculated from three years 2016-2019) for the programme is 70.8.%, while the average withdrawal rate is 30.30%.
+From the SER, the Panel notes that the main reasons for students' withdrawal include personal reasons, as well as transferring to other universities due to family reasons, and suggests exploring some corrective measures to further understand and mitigate this quite high number of withdrawals.

-- The provided statistical data show the cohorts' analysis for students' enrolment until graduation for the past five years (academic years 2016-2017 to 2020-2021), the Panel acknowledges the average retention and progression rate over this period, being 92% and 84% respectively.
-The average graduation rate (calculated from three years (2016-2019) for the programme is 91.4.%, while the average withdrawal rate is 9%.
-From the SER, the Panel notes that the main reasons for students' withdrawal include personal reasons, as well as transferring to other universities due to family reasons. - The provided evidence shows a seemingly high unemployment average rate within graduates (43%).
-However, the Panel notes that the collected data for tracking graduate destinations is not completed by many of the respondents, such as those related to the position, name of organisation, and continuing studies, and do not show sufficient reflection for the IDN graduates, since the mechanism of RUW to track their graduates is done for all CAD programmes together.
+- The provided evidence shows a seemingly high unemployment average rate within graduates (47%).
+The Panel also notes that the collected data for tracking graduate destinations is not completed by many of the respondents, such as those related to the position, name of organisation, and continuing studies, and do not show sufficient reflection for the GRD graduates, since the mechanism of RUW to track their graduates is done for all CAD programmes together.
 Hence, the Panel recommends that CAD should develop and implement appropriate mechanisms to track graduate destinations and employment rates. - RUW undertakes a range of activities to communicate and maintain a strong connection with their graduates, such as alumnae surveys and inviting the alumnae as guest speakers.
 During interviews, the Panel noted that graduates were satisfied and willing to remain in contact with the University and academic staff.
 CAD also conducts annual employer surveys to gain an understanding of their satisfaction with CAD graduates and to help assess their attainment of graduate attributes.
 Results report that 96.43% of RUW graduates' employees were knowledgeable of their field of study and 92.86% had a good understanding of their job-related functions.
 During the interviews, the Panel noted that there is an overall satisfaction with the graduates' profile.